Why Is The Only Trump Defendant Sitting in Jail—Black?

 The first mug shot from a former President caught everyone’s attention last night.
 But while everyone was focusing on the parade of infamous names coming in and out of the Fulton County jailhouse, one lesser-known defendant remained behind the iron bars.

 Harrison Floyd is the only defendant in the Georgia election case who is still incarcerated.
-He also happens to be the only Black defendant in the sprawling RICO indictment.
+He also happens to be one of two Black defendants in the case.

 Floyd is a relatively unknown figure.
 He served as director of Black Voices for Trump during the 2020 election.
 Floyd was indicted for violating Georgia’s anti-racketeering law, illegally influencing a witness, and conspiring to solicit a false statement.